 Renault has a fabulous record for safety, but we can’t help feeling the RS is a little bit disappointing in this area.
 For instance, most family hatchbacks have clever safety aids like automatic emergency braking included in the standard roster of safety kit these days, but even with a high-spec Megane like the RS, you have to pay extra for it.
 It’s an affordable option, and the pack it comes in also gives you adaptive cruise control and distance warning, but it’s still rather mean that it’s not standard.
 Otherwise, you get most of the safety kit you’d expect as standard, such as six airbags, electronic stability control and tyre-pressure monitoring.
 The regular Megane earned the full five stars in Euro NCAP crash tests when it was tested back in 2015, but the standards have become tougher since then.

 How much equipment do I get?

-The RS comes with a reasonable amount of standard kit, which includes cruise control, two-zone climate control, hands-free locking, four electric windows, rear parking sensors and the 7.0-inch touchscreen infotainment system that brings together sat-nav, Bluetooth, DAB radio and smartphone integration.
+The standard RS comes with a reasonable amount of standard kit, which includes cruise control, two-zone climate control, hands-free locking, four electric windows, rear parking sensors and the 7.0-inch touchscreen infotainment system that brings together sat-nav, Bluetooth, DAB radio and smartphone integration.
 A few more bits and bobs are available on the options list, and most are reasonably priced.
 These include the upgraded infotainment system and the Cup Chassis Pack, as well as an opening sunroof, a rear parking camera and a suede-effect steering wheel.

-Because your taste in hot hatches sits towards the more hardcore end of the spectrum, and you’ve been seduced by the Megane’s dramatic looks.
+The RS will appeal if your taste in hot hatches sits towards the more hardcore end of the spectrum, and you’ve been seduced by the Megane’s dramatic looks.
 If that’s the case, you won’t be disappointed by the RS, because it's a laugh a minute.